Heroscape: Structure of a round

 The flow of play in Heroscape is broken up into rounds and turns.
 The terms are often used interchangeably in other board games, but there is a key distinction in Heroscape with each round including 3 turns for each player.

-At the beginning of the round, each player must place order markers on his/her armies.
+At the beginning of the round, each player must place order markers on their armies.
 Order markers determine which armies will be used during that round and what order they will be utilized.
 These markers indicate the turn in which each unit will be activated, but the numbers are hidden from the table.
 A fourth "dummy" marker may also be placed to add some ambiguity as to which units one will be activating.
 The same unit may be activated multiple times in a single round by placing multiple order markers on it.

 After order markers have been placed, each player rolls a twenty-sided initiative die.
 The highest roller takes the first turn and play passes to the left.